Seliaste/mindsolver/README.md

 > This guide assumes you want to cross-compile from a computer with good resources.
 > Compiling directly on the robot is possible but slow and unsupported

 You first need the rust toolchain.
-This project has been made and tested for the `nightly-2023-07-30-x86_64-unknown-linux-gnu` toolkit
+This project has been tested for the 1.78.0 stable toolkit

 To build mindsolver for the ev3dev robot, simply run:
 ```shell